deco3500/antsocial/README.md

 Locals helps the local community to spread news that are related to the local area.
 This web application provides a medium for the people to spread their opinions or ideas online.
 Nowadays, as mosts of the news websites focuses on the content of the news, this web application focuses on the place/area in which the news/event happened and delivers these information to the user group.
 ##Concept
 The idea of this project is to provide a medium for the local community to communicate and share news and opinions.
 As most of the news websites focus on a international/national perspective, Locals focuses on providing news in the local area.
 One of the benefits of using Locals is that the users gets a chance to know the people that is living around them.

+Conceptual model:

 This project aims to provide up-to-date news to the local community for the people that is living in the area.
 People can also provide any feedback or opinion they have about the news.

+The Locals is a website application that is based on the Google Map, focusing on new communication in local areas.
+The major technique of this project is the connection of different kinds of API from different resources such as Google Earth for web map and Facebook, Twitter and other news publishers for the raw data of news.
+Then we would try to analyse the raw data we get and use logical filters to allocate certain news to corresponding areas.
+As for the user interaction, we would provide rich exploration in term of interaction mode for users which means we would support drag and drop in the map so that users could explore anything as we want.
+The core question is that, how to augment the communication between users, so we would provide the personal news post mechanism which users could post their news from our platform as the supplementary news resources apart from other mainstream publishers.

 News content will be generated from news websites such as news.com.au, yahoo news, fairfax etc. The system will scan the article for suburb names that are saved in the database and the system will create posts according to the suburb the event happened.
 User can also share posts on social websites such as Facebook or Twitter to increase engagement and attract other users on different channels.
 People should use this web application as it combines news from different sources about a particular suburb without the need to search using specific keywords of the suburb on news websites.

 As mentioned above, most of the news websites nowadays focuses on a bigger perspective while Locals focuses on specific suburbs.
 As most of the news website only share information, Locals also provides a method for the users to have a say on what they think.

 ##Team
 Our current team members consists Sin Man Simao Chan (Simon), ______________(Wilbur), Beijia Li (Rebecca) and Chen Xue (Scott).